rahulghatodecodes/IPL_Data_Exploration/README.md

 - Jupyter Notebook

 ## Findings:
+- The total number of matches played by a team
+- The total number of wins of a team
 - The frequency of the most man of the match awards won by a player.
 - The frequency of values present in "result" column.
 - The number of toss wins w.r.t each team.